rnagella/stopwatch/README.md

 # stopwatch
-Stopwatch app build using React Native View Library
+Stopwatch app build using React Native View Library.
+This is iOS only.
+The screen shots of the applicaion can be viewed at ./app/screenshots